Oliboosters/EksamensProjektVue/README.md

 To access the website you must first:

 1).
-In the "Back-End API" folder - run the Project Solution (EksamensProjekt3) inside Viusal Studio
+In the "Back-End API" folder - run the Project Solution (EksamensProjekt3) inside Visual Studio

 2).
 Then open the "Front-End Vue" folder in VS-Code